1096bimu/MelonMusic/README.md

 Melon Music focuses on one thing: making a local music library feel pleasant, fast, and natural to use.

-## Why another music player?

-Most music players still follow the same old layout:

-- a progress bar most people rarely use for songs
-- a back button that sometimes restarts the current song and sometimes jumps to the previous song
-- playlist workflows that interrupt listening with menus, confirmations, and naming prompts
-- sorting systems that break down badly for Japanese, Chinese, and mixed-language libraries
-- giant feature lists that make simple actions harder than they should be

-Melon Music takes a different approach.

 ## A new playback layout

 Melon Music removes the traditional progress bar and back button.